trinity5150/html-portfolio/README.md

 # html-portfolio
-This is a portfolio for web development
+This is a portfolio for web development and learning.